The Commutator And It’s Function in a DC Motor

 Now we will deal with the commutator as a mechanical rectifier or a rotary electrical switch.

-This mechanical rectifier commutate the alternating current produced in the armature winding of the Dc generator into a direct current.
-It also keeps the torque from reversing its direction and that happens by the commutator.
+This mechanical rectifier commutates the alternating current produced in the DC generator’s armature winding into a direct current.
+It also keeps the torque from reversing its direction, and that happens because of the commutator.

 Similarly, we can say that the commutator works like a bridge rectifier with the stationary brushes’ help.

-We need alternating current in electric light bulbs, electric heating elements, small electric motors like food mixers, vacuum cleaners, and so on.
+We use alternating currents, such as electric light bulbs, electric heating elements, small electric motors like food mixers, vacuum cleaners, and so on.

 So why do we commutate the alternating current?
-That’s a good question which takes us to very large electric motors.
-For instance, locomotives, ships, diesel motors, electric razors, producing aluminum, chlorine, and other industrial applications.
-These only work perfectly with direct current.
+That’s a good question which takes us to huge electric motors.
+For instance, locomotives, ships, diesel motors, electric razors, producing aluminum, chlorine, and other industrial applications, which need a direct current to work correctly.

 It is important to keep a continuous moving contact between the commutator segment and the brushes to ensure the continuous transformation of current from the rotating armature to the brushes.